 In addition, you will need warm water, a bucket, a grout brush, a sponge, a wet vacuum, and dry towels.

 As part of this process, it helps to know what is causing the grout to be discolored—the reasons why will help you choose the right cleaning product.

-You can do this by sweeping away the loose dirt or using a vacuum.
+Floor and tile cleaning can be done by sweeping away the loose dirt or using a vacuum.

-Once the floor is clean, you can mop the surface with warm water and mild dish soap.
-This will help loosen the dirt that is in the grout.
+Once the floor is clean, mop the entire surface with warm water and mild dish soap to help loosen the dirt in the grout.

 Stir the solution until it is ready for use, then pour it into a spray bottle.

 3- Start with a small area of grout that is dirty